 This Web page from the National Secondary Transition Technical Assistance Center (NSTTAC) provides information on evidence based CBI practices.
 Studies describe delivering instruction in a variety of community settings including stores, restaurants, automated teller machines, laundromats, recreational facilities, and job sites.
 Instructional practices include practicing strategies or skills in community settings with role play or with employees or community members after direct instruction and simulated practice in the classroom.

-This Web page from NSTTAC provides information on an evidence-based program teaching students job-specific and related social/communication skills in the community; also provided is a link to an appropriate lesson plan in the NSTTAC Lesson Plan Library.
+This Web page from NTACT provides information on an evidence-based program teaching students job-specific and related social/communication skills in the community; also provided is a link to an appropriate lesson plan in the NTACT Lesson Plan Library.

 Community-Based Instruction: A Guidebook for Teachers